ankitNegiDev/Cloud-Drive-Project-Frontend/notes/projectThinking.md

 * now the flow is `Request Interceptor runs (attach token, modify config) ==> Request is sent to server ==> Server responds ==> Response Interceptor runs (check errors, transform data) ==> our code gets the final response.data`

+* axios.interceptors.request.use(onFulfilled, onRejected) so we need to pass these two function here.

+---

+* now for showing toast we are using react-hot-toast

+    ```bash
+    npm install react-hot-toast
+    ```

 ---